Online Basic Seminars and Advanced Workshops

-Navigating Family Change is a 4-hour seminar for parents who are going through a divorce or separation.
-Most of the time, a judge has ordered them to the seminar or their attorney, or someone else, has recommended they take it voluntarily.
+Navigating Family Change – Basic Seminars & Advanced Workshops — are 4-hour classes for parents who are going through a divorce/separation or modification.
+Most of the time, a judge has ordered them to the classes or their attorney, or someone else, has recommended they take it voluntarily.
 Anyone can attend the seminar, however, those with court orders will be prioritized.
-Due to in-person restrictions caused by COVID-19, the courts have requested we provide the seminar via online video conferencing in order to accommodate those who need to expedite their court cases.
-Our online version is the same as the in-person seminar, except that participants can attend from home/work via the Zoom platform and the workbook is distributed to participants as a PDF file.

 What will I learn?